basiqio-oss/Basiq-docs/docs/Data/reports/reporting.md

 next:
   description: ''
 ---
-The Reporting API for Consumer Affordability is a powerful tool designed to provide lenders with comprehensive insights into the financial health and affordability of their customers.
+The Consumer Affordability Report API is a powerful tool designed to provide lenders with comprehensive insights into the financial health and affordability of their customers.
 Leveraging a combination of data from various sources including Consumer Data Rights (CDR), Web connectors, and Statement uploads, this feature enables lenders to make informed lending decisions while ensuring regulatory compliance and enhancing the overall customer experience.

 ## Key Features: